 How do I notify your office that I have moved out of the county?

 You may either complete the change of address form on our website, or call our office.
 We will mark the record(s) accordingly.
-Please note most counties in Ohio will recognize the tag until it expires.
-When the license expires, you will need to contact them for the next year's license.
+Please note that most counties in Ohio will recognize the tag until it expires.
+When that license expires (if it is not a permanent tag), you will need to contact the auditor of the county to which you have moved.

 If I move here from another county (in Ohio), is that county's current license still valid?

 Yes.
 We will honor the license until it is expired.
-You will need to provide a change of address to the County Auditor; you can find their contact information from the following link: http://www.caao.org/DIRECTORY/.
-When the license expires, you will need to contact our office for the next year's license.
+You will need to provide a change of address to the auditor of the county from which you have moved.
+You can find their contact information from the following link: http://www.caao.org.
+When that license expires, you will need to contact our office.